dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/change-detection.md

 Full notification change tracking requires that both `INotifyPropertyChanging` and `INotifyPropertyChanged` are implemented.
 This allows original values to be saved just before the property value is changed, avoiding the need for EF Core to create a snapshot when tracking the entity.
 Entity types that implement only `INotifyPropertyChanged` can also be used with EF Core.
 In this case, EF still creates a snapshot when tracking an entity to keep track of original values, but then uses the notifications to detect changes immediately, rather than needing DetectChanges to be called.

-The different <xref:Microsoft.EntityFrameworkCore.ChangeTrackingStrategy> values are summarized in the the following table.
+The different <xref:Microsoft.EntityFrameworkCore.ChangeTrackingStrategy> values are summarized in the following table.

 | ChangeTrackingStrategy                              | Interfaces needed                                      | Needs DetectChanges | Snapshots original values
 |:----------------------------------------------------|--------------------------------------------------------|---------------------|--------------------------